A website template for academics

 ---

 The layout variable corresponds to HTML layouts in the _layouts directory.
-The differences between most layouts is subtle and gridlay can generally be used.
-The permalink must be unique for each page, and corresponds to the directory that will store the page in the compiled HTML.
+The difference between most layouts is subtle, and gridlay can generally be used.
+The permalink must be unique for each page and correspond to the directory storing the page in the compiled HTML.
 Refer to your pages in _config.yml via the title variable.

 Markdown